 Paradoxically, there may be greater hope for Africa than elsewhere.
 Most Africans are still close to their traditional roots.
 Even sophisticated urbanites treasure their rural homes, though they’re also fond of technological advances.
 Still, if they can catch the vision of reviving traditions that nourish health, and adapt them within a modern context, Africa may be able to lead the world back to holistic health.

 My hope and prayer is not only that Africa can catch this vision, but the rest of the world can also.
-I invite you visit the Foundation for a Healthy Africa’s website, listen to my six-minute talk on health, and climb aboard!
+I invite you to learn more about the Foundation for a Healthy Africa.

 Ed Dodge, MD, MPH